All Episodes

 Let me make a couple comments dealing with Arizona politics.

-We have a democratic governor, but we have a state controlled Republican Senate.
+We have a Democratic governor, but we have a state-controlled Republican Senate.

-They've put together uh things uh that have strongly supported uh the proper uh closing down of the border and doing different kinds of things, but every time they pass a bill, the governor vetoes it.
+They've put together things that have strongly supported the proper closing down of the border and doing different kinds of things.

-Now that's a consistent pattern that's been happening for several years.
+Now, that's a consistent pattern that's been happening for several years.

 You had a caller a couple calls back that said he was shocked at the popularity of John McCain.